komalgill0310/tinDog/project_tasks_list.md

 _FIRST TASK:_

-1. Have the three icons in the header.
+1. Have the three icons in the header.✅
 2. Highlight the middle one.

 _SECOND TASK:_